JoshSinyor/bank_tech_test/README.md

 ---

+## Project Conclusions

+The presented development state shows some aspects of note:

+1. The date of transactions is stored as a `DateTime` object, rather than as a string.
+It seems best practice to store dates in an appropriate object, especially because this compartmentalisation allows easy reformatting (using `strftime`) and greater precision (e.g. hours and minutes) should that be desirable in the future.
+2. The presence of a full-blown feature test, using Ruby's poorly documented `PTY` package.
+The feature test (integrated in RSpec) opens the program from scratch in a pseudoterminal and executes the acceptance criteria tests specified.
+3. 100% test coverage (according to SimpleCov) was achieved.
+4. Rubocop reports only 4 errors, of which 3 are related to unavoidable excessive block length in the RSpec tests, and the final one a naming convention related to the feature tests.

+---

 ## Additional Development

-Several suggested additional features have been implemented on the `additional_features` branch.
-These include:

-1. [ ] Allowing the input of sums to two decimal places.
+I suggest implementing some additional features:

-2. [ ] Making the `date` argument optional by setting a default parameter (`DateTime.now`).
+1. Making the `date` argument optional by setting a default parameter (`DateTime.now`).
-3. [ ] Sorting transactions into chronological order before printing them in reverse chronological order.
+2. Sorting transactions into chronological order before printing them in reverse chronological order.
-4. [ ] Rejection of withdrawals when funds would be insufficient to cover them (returning error `Insufficient funds available!`).
+3. Rejection of withdrawals when funds would be insufficient to cover them (returning error `Insufficient funds available!`).
-5. [ ] Code hardening to improve resilience against erroneous input and provide a more helpful error message.
+4. Code hardening to improve resilience against erroneous input and provide a more helpful error message.

 ---